kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 sufficient.
 Important things to know about normal distribution are:

 1. the total area under its curve is equal to 1.
-2. It is a continuous distribution, hence probabilities are calculated for a specific range, (e.g. probability of height being in the range 170-180) and the probability of a single point (e.g. probability of height being 170) is 0.
+2. It is a *continuous distribution*, hence probabilities are calculated for a specific range, (e.g. probability of height being in the range 170-180) and the probability of a single point (e.g. probability of height being 170) is 0.

 I don't want to go into so many details about the normal distribution, because this is a post mainly about mean and variance and how to use them.
 However, I am sure that many of you will wonder how this curve was drawn.
-In continuous probability distributions (where values are specified with *ranges* instead of singular values), probability density functions are used to describe these distributions.
+In continuous probability distributions (where values are specified with *ranges* instead of singular values), *probability density functions* are used to describe these distributions.
 And, the probability density function for the normal distribution is as follows:

 $$f(x) = \frac{1}{\sigma \sqrt{2\pi}}e^{\frac{1}{2}(\frac{x-\mu}{\sigma})^2}$$